Silva21-irss/silvR21/README.md

 ## Key Features
 #### Historical Climate Access
 As an alternative to using the desktop application, `hist30YClimateNA`, `hist10YClimateNA`, and `histAnnualClimateNA` permit the user to access historical means for monthly, seasonal, and annual mean data over 30 years periods.
+These functions have the advantage of using DEM files located anywhere on your computer.
 #### Future Climate Projections Access
 The `projClimateNA20Y` tool enhances the access abilities with ClimateNA as it is easier to select GCM models, SSP scenarios, and date ranges by adjusting a few parameters.
+The DEM file used to access projected data must be located within the same directory as the ClimateNA application.
 #### Converting DEM file to CSV ready for use
 The guidelines for preparing a DEM file so that it can be correctly formatted for use with ClimateNA can be difficult to make properly.
 Errors are common and it is not always obvious how to correct them.
 The `demToCSV` tool is specifically designed to prepare any DEM TIFF file in the correct CSV format so that it can be inputted into either `historicalClimateNA` or `projClimateNA20Y`.
 #### Generating GCM Ensembles